alpsrml/Reverse-IP-Lookup/README.md

 # Reverse-IP-Lookup

-English Explanation: Reverse IP Lookup with ViewDNS.
+English Description: Reverse IP Lookup with ViewDNS.
 The tool is very easy to use, folks.
 It can bring other websites in front of you in the dns to which a website you enter is connected.
 You can find the results in the "list.txt" file in the same directory.

 Setup And Usage: